Philio/bootstrapdefault/README.md

 Bootstrap Default for Piwigo
 ============================

-A minimalist version of the [Piwigo](http://piwigo.org/) default theme based on [Bootstrap](http://getbootstrap.com/).
+A modern and responsive theme for [Piwigo](http://piwigo.org/) built with standard [Bootstrap](http://getbootstrap.com/) components and using the default [Bootstrap](http://getbootstrap.com/) theme.
-Intended as a parent theme for creating responsive themes for [Piwigo](http://piwigo.org/).
+Intended for easy customisation using [Bootstrap](http://getbootstrap.com/) styles or as a parent theme for creating responsive themes for [Piwigo](http://piwigo.org/).

 ## Features